-- If you are cooking several items of the same food, such as baked potatoes, place them in a ring pattern for uniform cooking. - When cooking foods of uneven shapes or thickness, such as chicken breasts, place the smaller or thinner area of the food towards the center of the dish where it will be heated last. - Layer thin slices of meat on top of each other. - Choose a tall, narrow container rather than a low and wide container.
-When reheating gravy, sauce, or soup, do not fill the container more than %. - When you cook or reheat whole fish, score the skin - this prevents cracking. - Shield the tail and head of whole fish with small pieces of foil to prevent overcooking and ensure the foil does not touch the sides of the oven. - Do not let food or container touch the top or sides of the oven.
+- If you are cooking several items of the same food, such as baked potatoes, place them in a ring pattern for uniform cooking. - When cooking foods of uneven shapes or thickness, place the smaller or thinner area of the food towards the center of the dish where it will be heated last. - Arrange uneven foods, such as fish, in the oven with the tails to the center. - If you are saving a meal in the refrigerator or "plating" a meal for reheating, arrange the thicker, denser foods to the outside of the plate and the thinner or less dense foods in the middle. - Place thin slices of meat on top of each other or interlace them. - Place thicker slices of meat, such as meat loaf and sausages, close to each other. - Reheat gravy or sauce in a separate container. - When you cook or reheat whole fish, score the skin - this prevents cracking. - Shield the tail and head of whole fish with small pieces of foil to prevent over-cooking and ensure the foil does not touch the sides of the oven. - Do not let food or container touch the top or sides of the oven.
 This will prevent possible arcing.